Richard R. Lyman: Excommunication

-In 1922, Lyman was assigned to counsel Anna Jacobsen Hegsted, a woman previously excommunicated for polygamy, and prepare her for readmittance to the church.
+In 1922, Lyman was assigned to counsel Anna Jacobsen Hegsted, a woman previously excommunicated for polygamy, in preparation her for readmittance to the church.
 By 1925 the two had formed an attachment, but were unable to marry due to his existing marriage and the church's ban on polygamy.
-Lyman and Jacobsen exchanged a promise to marry under plural marriage in the next life and continued to see each other.
+Lyman and Jacobsen exchanged a promise to marry under plural marriage in the next life and continued to maintain what he described as a platonic relationship.

-Before returning from his service as mission president in Europe in 1938, Lyman maintained their relationship was not sexual.
-But upon his return, he reported, "the long separation and the fiery nearness of her being my prospective plural wife ... led to a temptation I did not resist."
+Their separation in his service as mission president in Europe in 1938, caused Lyman upon his return to report, "the long separation and the fiery nearness of her being my prospective plural wife ... led to a temptation I did not resist."
 By 1943, both individuals were in their seventies.

 In 1943, J. Reuben Clark, first counselor in the church's First Presidency and its de facto leader due to church president Heber J. Grant's poor health, became aware of suspicious behavior by Lyman.
-After the Salt Lake City Police Department, who were at the time enforcing anti-polygamy laws, joined the investigation by church leaders, Lyman and Jacobsen's relationship was proven.
+After the Salt Lake City Police Department, who were at the time enforcing anti-polygamy laws, joined the investigation by church leaders, Lyman and Jacobsen's relationship was substantiated.

-The Quorum of the Twelve Apostles convened a disciplinary council on November 12, 1943 to hear the case, and Lyman was immediately excommunicated.
-The church-owned Deseret News published the excommunication the next day, declaring that "Richard R. Lyman has been excommunicated from the Church of Jesus Christ of Latter-day Saints for violation of the Christian law of chastity."
+The Quorum of the Twelve Apostles convened a disciplinary council on November 12, 1943; Lyman was immediately excommunicated.
+Next day, the church-owned Deseret News published: "Richard R. Lyman has been excommunicated from the Church of Jesus Christ of Latter-day Saints for violation of the Christian law of chastity."

-Lyman's wife, Amy B. Lyman, was the general president of the Relief Society at the time of his excommunication.
-She continued to serve for an additional 16 months before her release.
+Lyman's wife, Amy B. Lyman, the general president of the Relief Society at the time of his excommunication, continued to serve for an additional 16 months before her release.

 A minority opinion holds that Lyman and Jacobsen's promise to marry functioned as a "plural marriage by mutual covenant," but there is little indication that at any point they considered themselves being actually married.
 Apostle Spencer W. Kimball recorded regarding the disciplinary council that "He tried to link his sin with polygamy but the evidence gave no corroboration to the story."
 After the excommunication, J. Reuben Clark worried that Lyman might join the Mormon fundamentalist movement, though this did not occur.

 Age 72 at the time of his excommunication, Lyman later returned to the LDS Church through rebaptism on October 27, 1954, at age 83, but he was not reinstated as an apostle.
 He died in Salt Lake City, Utah on December 31, 1963.
 His full priesthood blessings were restored posthumously in 1970.